Seaview Community Kindergarten

 Where are the Catchment boundaries?

 The Seaview boundaries are wider than those for North Cottesloe.
 Seaview stretches from the south side of North Street to the south side of Jarrad Street, runs along Stirling Highway to Anstey Street on the east, along Bindaring Parade and back across the highway at Richardson Street.
-If you are near the boundary, you will need to check this map.
+If you are near the boundary, you will need to check this boundary details.
 Children living south of Forrest Street are not within the catchment area for North Cottesloe Primary School.
 Both Seaview Kindy and North Cottesloe Primary School however will accept applications for enrolment and will assess on priority.

 Is Seaview Kindy a feeder school to North Cottesloe Primary School (NCPS)?